jhirota/GZ/README.md

 Cleaned data on number of COVID-19 tests, weather, and infectious mobility from 47 prefectures in Japan into prefectures concerned

 * GZ_covid <br>
-Dataset on number of GZ-certified restaurants and new infections cases by date
+Dataset on number of the GZ-certified restaurants and new infections cases by date

 * weekSIR <br>
 Dataset combined with 3 built data above by weeek